deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "She was pretty thrilled with your recommendation."
 He revealed.
 "So was I. I think it's exactly what she needs."

 "I hope so."
 Jessica poured herself a small glass of water from the complimentary jug between them.
-"She's…an amazing person, really.
+"She's...an amazing person, really.
 Her and your son both."

 "Don't I know it."
 Gabriel agreed.
 "I don't think I'd be coping so well if I wasn't so proud of them both."

 "Yes, I heard Adam was an '*honor graduate*'?"

 "I barely recognised him!"
 Gabriel said.
-"He walked differently, he looked around differently, he was so much more…*focused*."
+"He walked differently, he looked around differently, he was so much more...*focused*."
 He sighed.
 "I guess the military suits him.
-On the one hand I'm pleased, but on the other…you know, he's signing up for a very dangerous life.
-After everything that's happened…"
+On the one hand I'm pleased, but on the other...you know, he's signing up for a very dangerous life.
+After everything that's happened..."

 Jess leaned forward, unconsciously echoing his sigh.
 "Heaven help us if we ever get used to the idea of our kids doing dangerous work." she commented, and nodded along when he nodded.

 "*Si.* He's his own man, and Ava's her own woman.
-I just wish I knew how to make their lives…happier."
+I just wish I knew how to make their lives...happier."

 Jess smiled.
 "Start by making your own life happier." she suggested.